xrarias/Bc394Genome/README.md

 }'

 ```
-Dr Farman and I then wondered if using SPAdes without the unpaired reads would work best, so I tested it on my genome.

-The new SPAdes script using only paired reads is as follows:
+3. Dr. Mark Farman and I then wondered if using SPAdes without the unpaired reads would work best, so I tested it on my genome.
+The new SPAdes script using only paired reads was as follows:

 ```
 #!/bin/bash